Data-Science-for-Linguists-2022/Child-Vocab-Development/project_plan.md

 | **(Model building, TBD)** | 3rd progress report | 4/12/2022 |
 | **Presentation and report** | Oral presentation | 4/14-4/21/2022   |
 |  | Final report | TBD |

+# acknowledgment

+I would like to thank Prof. Na-Rae Han, Lindsey Rojtas and Sean Steinle for their help with the development of this project.